 Singaporebrides | Fashion

-Before You Say Yes To The Dress
+4 Questions To Ask Before You Say Yes To The Dress

-You may be dreaming of walking down the aisle, clad in a gorgeous French Chantilly lace embroidered ballgown reminiscent of Duchess Catherine Middleton’s Alexander McQueen version.
+You may be dreaming of walking down the aisle, clad in a gorgeous French Chantilly lace embroidered ballgown reminiscent of Duchess Catherine Middleton’s Alexander McQueen.
 But have you ever stopped to consider that it may not be right for your figure?
 SingaporeBrides lists the right questions to ask before you put your money down.

 As a bride, your wedding gown will play a major part in the way you look and feel on your Big Day.
 More than a self-expression of style, it will influence your mood and affect your confidence level as you mingle with guests.
 That virginal white gown will also be the standout feature of the celebrations.
 Never mind that three-tiered lychee martini cake adorned with flowers, the dessert buffet that comes complete with a flowing chocolate fountain, or the elaborate favours you have prepared.

 What people are going to focus on – and remember – is your wedding gown.

 So, it only makes sense to choose the “perfect” gown.
 But the search for such perfection can be like a rollercoaster journey (read: filled with plenty of ups and downs!).
 But before you get overwhelmed by the advice of sales assistants or the endless choices on the rack (Mermaid or A-line?
 Glitter sequins or crystal beads?), here are the questions you should ask yourself – and your gown designer – before confirming your wedding gown at the bridal boutiques.Image from Rustic and Whimsical Wedding at The Stables by Mindy Tan Photography